billywojcicki/vexillologist/README.md

 # Vexillologist
 [**Vexillologist**](https://billywojcicki.github.io/vexillologist/) is an educational world flags web game inspired by Duolingo.
 This project was created to learn front-end development and practice web design.
-Vexillologist has received 15,000+ visits from 10,000+ unique vistors over its lifetime!
+Vexillologist has received 15,000+ visits from 10,000+ unique visitors over its lifetime!

 ![screenshot](images/screenshot-game.png)